vigneshbabupj/Gradio_App/README.md

 Simple vision app to do image inferencing on pretrained pytorch model

 ### timm_vision.py
+Vision app using pretrained model from timm library

+### live_vision.py
-Vision using pretrained model from timm library
+live Vision app inference from webcam using pretrained model from timm library